-Specific to the Texas Medicaid Program, verbal changes and clarifications to the Prescribing Provider's prescription order must be documented on the original hard copy or electronically noted in the Pharmacy's online system prior to dispensing.
-When a claim requires a prior authorization, the Pharmacy must request the Prescribing Provider obtain a PA.
-Electronic documentation must be noted prior to dispensing and must have a system-assigned user, time stamp to take the place of hard copy documentation.
-When additional refills are ordered, a new prescription number must also be assigned and appropriately documented on a hard copy.
+Specific to the Texas Medicaid Program, per 22 Tex.
+Admin.
+Code § 291.34, the Pharmacy must document verbal changes and clarifications to the prescribing provider's prescription order on the original hard copy or electronically noted in the Pharmacy's online system prior to dispensing.
+When a claim requires a prior authorization, the Pharmacy must request the prescribing provider obtain a PA.
+The Pharmacy must note electronic documentation prior to dispensing and must identify a system-assigned user, time stamp to take the place of hard copy documentation.
+When additional refills are ordered, the Pharmacy must assign a new prescription number and appropriately document it on a hard copy.